 7- Don’t make the mistake of smoking.

 Smoking causes both cosmetic concerns, such as tooth stains, and serious health problems, such as gum disease, which can lead to tooth loss and oral cancer, to name a few.
-Quitting smoking is one of the best things you can do for your oral and general health.
+Quitting smoking is one of the best things you can do for your dental care and general health.

 8- Think about dental sealants.